yingkaisha/RAL-GWC-TC/README.md

 This material is based upon work supported by the National Science Foundation (NSF) National Center for Atmospheric Research (NCAR), which is a major facility sponsored by the U.S. National Science Foundation under Cooperative Agreement No. 1852977.
 Y. Sha and T. Mayo are also supported by the EdEC Faculty Innovator Program No. 1755088.
-The authors acknowledge high-performance computing support from Derecho and Casper \cite{Cheyenne} provided by the Computational and Information Systems Laboratory, NCAR, and sponsored by the NSF.
+The authors acknowledge high-performance computing support from Derecho and Casper provided by the Computational and Information Systems Laboratory, NCAR, and sponsored by the NSF.